HopeSailor/HopeSailor.github.io/_pages/about.md

 - *2018.09 - 2022.06*, Bachelor, School of Economics and Management, Rochester Institute of Technology & Beijing Jiaotong University.

 # 💬 Invited Talks
-- *Open to academic and industry speaking opportunities.*
+- Distinguished Speaker, World Conference on AI, Blockchain, and Cybersecurity, Tokyo, Japan, March 23–25, 2026.

 # 💻 Internships
 - *Seeking opportunities for academic and industrial internships to apply and expand my expertise in knowledge graphs, hypergraphs, NLP, and LLMs.*